JeonghunLee/mfgtools/README.md

   uuu -b emmc u-boot.imx    write u-boot.imx to emmc boot partition. u-boot.imx need enable fastboot

   uuu -b emmc_all u-boot.imx sdcard.bz2\*
                             decompress sdcard.bz2 file and download the whole image into emmc

-  uuu -lsusb                check your usb device
+  uuu -lsusb                check your usb device on host (device : HID)

   uuu -bshow emmc_all u-boot.imx sdcard.bz2/*
-                              analyze your command so you can make new scripts
+                             analyze your this commands so you can make your new command lists you want

+                             refer to pdf file

-  uuu FB: ucmd saveenv        control u-boot command
+  uuu FB: ucmd saveenv       control u-boot command on host ( e.g saveenv )

+                             send this u-boot command into u-boot on i.MX device so control u-boot commands on i.MX

+                             refer to pdf file

 ```